vector-b/AnimeRecommendationSystem/README.md

 *   Collaborative
 *   Popularity

-Using the same Anime Dataset, which can be found[here](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database)
+Using the same Anime Dataset, which can be found [here](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database)